Course Descriptions

 (Taught in a three year rotation, alternating with Japanese Christian Literature and Japanese Literature and Society)

 This course is designed for students with native Japanese language skills.
 This class, conducted fully in Japanese, focuses on the study of selected 20th century Japanese authors and their notable works.
 Students are expected to have Japanese skills high enough to read, comprehend, analyze, and critique the works of 20th century Japanese authors in the original language.
 Students are also expected to demonstrate such responses to literary works in written Japanese.
 The objective of this course is to enhance each students’ Japanese language skills in order to understand and appreciate Japanese culture further and deeper, and to love and serve the Japanese people as Christ taught us.
+No formal assistance for the AP Japanese exam will be provided during class.

 Prerequisite: Native level Japanese skills, significant amount of formal Japanese education or equivalent.